-Earlier this month, we highlighted one of April’s birth month flowers, sweet peas and now it’s time to highlight the second birth flower, which is the dazzling daisy.
+There are few flowers more understated or charming than daisies!
 This spring flower can symbolize new beginnings and innocence.
-They’re known as a spray variety, meaning each stem has an average spray of 3 to 5 blooms.
+Daisies are known as a spray variety, meaning each stem has an average spray of 3 to 5 blooms per stem.

 The expected vase life is an average minimum of 8 days with proper care (see our instructions below).
 White daisies are the most popular variety, but they’re also offered in other natural and tinted shades.